 The oral presentation will evaluate the student's knowledge and depth of understanding of the written research proposal.
-The Committee will evaluate the oral presentation on the criteria shown below using a rating scale of

-Excellent = 5 points, Very Good = 4 points, Good = 3 points, Fair = 2 points, Poor = 1 point for each item.
-The committee member will also provide an overall rating score.
-The student must receive an overall rating score of 3.0 to receive a "Pass" on the Oral Presentation.
+The Committee will evaluate the oral presentation using a rating score of 1-5 (Poor to Excellent) that represents the consensus of the committee for the 7 criteria.
+The committee will also decide on an Overall Score of 1-5 that represents the consensus of the committee for the entire oral presentation.
+The Overall Score is not necessarily an average of the rating scores, and it should roughly reflect the rating scores.
+The student must receive an Overall Score of 3.0 to receive a "Pass" on the Oral Presentation.
 A "Pass" indicates that the student achieved a high standard of scholarship, and that the student has passed the entire Qualifying Exam.